quantcdn/docs/docs/integrations/wordpress.md

 ### Divi Builder support

-If using the Divi Builder plugin you should disable "Minify And Combine Javascript Files" and "Minify And Combine CSS Files".
+If using the Divi Builder plugin you should disable "Minify And Combine JavaScript Files" and "Minify And Combine CSS Files".

 These options can lead to absolute references in CSS files which break when serving content via Quant.